-Electricity is generated from solar panels by daylight rather than direct sunlight and, with the improvement in solar panel technology, the intensity of the daylight in much of Britain and Ireland is capable of producing levels of electricity for solar farms to be viable even on overcast winter days.
+Electricity is generated from solar panels by daylight, not just direct sunlight, and, with the improvement in solar panel technology, the intensity of the daylight in much of Britain and Ireland is capable of producing levels of electricity for solar farms to be viable even on overcast winter days and now much further north than was previously the case.

-A solar farm involves the installation of solar photovoltaic panels on open land, usually that which is relatively even across the site, to avoid having to compensate for undulations, which would require greater spacing between ranks of panels.
+A solar farm involves the installation of solar photovoltaic panels on open land, usually that which is even across the site, to avoid having to compensate for undulations, which would require greater spacing between ranks of panels.
 Flat land is more likely to be used than a hillside for ease of installation, maintenance and to reduce visual impact.

 Standard photovoltaic panels are fixed on frames mounted on vertical supports.
 Their height above ground is usually up to 3m, but designs are changing in this rapidly progressing industry.

-They are designed to absorb rather than reflect light for efficiency (reflected light is wasted energy) and although the amount of reflection varies with the component materials and the angle, the incidence of glare or dazzle is very low compared with glass and will not be uniform throughout a period of sunlight, assuming that the panel is static.
-Any reflection is unlikely to be a direct problem to horses, riders or carriage-drivers because of the angles and distances involved.
-The panels will also be constructed to avoided over-heating, because this too would be wasted energy.
+Panels are designed to absorb and not reflect light for efficiency (reflected light is wasted energy) and although the amount of reflection varies with the component materials and the angle, the incidence of 'glint and glare' is negligible compared with glass or water and will not be uniform throughout a period of sunlight.
+If any reflection does occur, it is unlikely to be a direct problem to horses or equestrians because of the angles and distances involved and because the surface reflects a slight sheen rather than glare.

-Ranks of linked panels, called arrays, are aligned for optimum exposure to sunlight by their orientation and angle to the sun.
-Small developments may track the sun and change angle to optimise solar gain but this is not cost-effective in large commercial developments so panels will normally be fixed facing south and tilted at approximately 45 degrees.
-The arrays will be spaced at two to three times their height to avoid shading at any time of year.
-The whole site is likely to be fenced for security and may also be hedged for screening if required by planning conditions.
+Ranks of linked panels, called arrays, are aligned for optimum exposure to sunlight by their orientation and angle to the sun, normally facing south and tilted to around 45 degrees depending on latitude.
+The arrays will be spaced at two to three times their height to avoid shading by the next row at any time of year.
+The whole site is likely to be fenced for security.